SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

 - xna
 ---

-Hot on the heals of the updates to the CC GSM code, I decided to go that little bit further and add some neat effects.&nbsp; these are also good for reusing in games as it provides an insight on how to use RenderTargets effectively within the XNA framework.
+Hot on the heals of the updates to the CC GSM code, I decided to go that little bit further and add some neat effects.  these are also good for reusing in games as it provides an insight on how to use RenderTargets effectively within the XNA framework.

-Most of the code here comes direct from Shawn “God of XNA” Hargreaves [reach demo code](http://creators.xna.com/en-US/minigame/reachgraphicsdemo), which so far has been the easiest RenderTarget code I have been able to read.&nbsp; It is just been reworked slightly so it will work from the GSM code. (also check out Shawn’s other post on this [here for XNA 4.0](http://blogs.msdn.com/b/shawnhar/archive/2010/03/26/rendertarget-changes-in-xna-game-studio-4-0.aspx))
+Most of the code here comes direct from Shawn “God of XNA” Hargreaves [reach demo code](http://creators.xna.com/en-US/minigame/reachgraphicsdemo), which so far has been the easiest RenderTarget code I have been able to read.
+It is just been reworked slightly so it will work from the GSM code. (also check out Shawn’s other post on this [here for XNA 4.0](http://blogs.msdn.com/b/shawnhar/archive/2010/03/26/rendertarget-changes-in-xna-game-studio-4-0))

-In case you are unaware, [RenderTargets](http://msdn.microsoft.com/en-us/library/microsoft.xna.framework.graphics.rendertarget.aspx) are used when you want to draw several screens in your game, like a Radar screen, separate missile tracking view, or like Charles “Shader god” Humphrey (aka Randomchaos) in his fantastic [flights of fancy](/blogs/randomchaos/archive/2010/07/30/deferred-lighting-teaser.aspx).
+In case you are unaware, [RenderTargets](http://msdn.microsoft.com/en-us/library/microsoft.xna.framework.graphics.rendertarget) are used when you want to draw several screens in your game, like a Radar screen, separate missile tracking view, or like Charles “Shader god” Humphrey (aka Randomchaos) in his fantastic [flights of fancy](/blogs/randomchaos/archive/2010/07/30/deferred-lighting-teaser).

 So with nothing more to do, lets bring on the first act.
-(Note the code for this article is the [same as the last](/blogs/darkgenesis/archive/2010/08/13/is-my-xna-game-dead-yet.aspx) , thought it better not to spilt the code for the sample, [still here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/50372))
+(Note the code for this article is the [same as the last](/blogs/darkgenesis/archive/2010/08/13/is-my-xna-game-dead-yet) , thought it better not to spilt the code for the sample, [still here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/50372))

-&nbsp;

 * * *